InjoongK/injoong-blog/_posts/2024-10-29-second-blog-post.md

 In this blog post, I used web scraping techniques to create a custom dataset on MLB players' 2023 performance, focusing on home runs and slugging.
 Using Python libraries like requests and BeautifulSoup, I extracted player data, including names, ages, teams, at-bats, home runs, slugging percentage, and batting average.

 ## Try It Out!
 Curious about what else you can do with this dataset?
 You could explore how player handedness (left, right, or switch-hitter) impacts batting averages, or explore other stats like on-base percentage or steal base.
 Using the same web scraping techniques, you can easily collect more data and start analyzing.
+You can check my entire code on my <a href="https://github.com/InjoongK/injoong-blog/blob/main/_posts/baseball_data.ipynb"> GitHub repository</a>.
 Just follow the code, and you'll be creating custom datasets in no time.